vincenttamano/VENYO/README.md

 ---
 ## Notes
--Branching: Before starting any new feature or fixing bugs, create a new branch from main.
+- Branching: Before starting any new feature or fixing bugs, create a new branch from main.
 Example:
 ```bash
 git checkout -b feature/booking-module
 ```
--Push your branch and create a pull request when your work is ready.
+- Push your branch and create a pull request when your work is ready.
 This keeps the main branch stable.
--Latest Version: Venyo_ver2 is the latest version of the code.
+- Latest Version: Venyo_ver2 is the latest version of the code.
--README Updates: Rewrite the README file if any changes are made to the project.
+- README Updates: Rewrite the README file if any changes are made to the project.

 ##  **Features**